parse-community/docs/_includes/parse-server/configuration.md

 After `duration` minutes of no login attempts, the application will allow the user to try login again.

-*`accountLockout`: Object that contains account lockout rules *`accountLockout.duration`: Determines the number of minutes that a locked-out account remains locked out before automatically becoming unlocked.
+*`accountLockout`: Object that contains account lockout rules.
+*`accountLockout.duration`: Determines the number of minutes that a locked-out account remains locked out before automatically becoming unlocked.
 Set it to a value greater than 0 and less than 100000.
 *`accountLockout.threshold`: Determines the number of failed sign-in attempts that will cause a user account to be locked.
 Set it to an integer value greater than 0 and less than 1000.